-You know, the kind that doesn’t strip off all the natural oils and leave your beard drying up, resulting in an itchy and dry beard.
+You know, the kind that doesn’t strip off all the natural oils and leave your beard skin drying up, resulting in an itchy beard.

 That means no parabens, no phthalates, no sulfates, and no polyunsaturated fatty acids which are prone to lipid peroxidation on your face (a fancy way of saying how they go rancid on your beard due to oxygen, light, and heat).